 Working with a supporting surgical team, the surgeon operates wrist-attached master controls while seated at the da Vinci robotic system console.
 The surgeon’s hand, wrist, and finger movements are seamlessly translated, with extraordinary control and range of motion, to very small surgical instruments positioned inside the patient.
 These instruments are manipulated by interactive robotic arms that precisely execute the surgeon’s movements and commands.

 During this time, the specialized camera on one of the robotic arms and the robotic system’s 3D visualization provide a view of the surgical field that is brighter, sharper and more magnified than images available through the human eye.

 Even a state-of-the-art robotic system is only as good as the human hands that direct it.
 With the da Vinci system, Riverside offers not only the latest technology related to prostate surgery, but also combines it with highly skilled, experienced and committed surgeons.

-Riverside Medical Group urologists Scott Burgess, M.D. and Rich Rento, M.D. are already accomplished in urologic oncology and laparoscopic surgery.
+On the team at Riverside Urology Specialists, you 'll find urologists who are accomplished in urologic oncology and laparoscopic surgery.
 They bring a high level of expertise to the robotic program at Riverside, acquired through specialized training and significant experience with da Vinci procedures.
 This distinctive partnering of advanced technology and traditional skills is good news for men with prostate cancer.